GabrielJonatas/GabrielJonatas/README.md

 For now, i'm interest in programming and solve problems.

-Currently learning HTML, CSS and JavaScript.
+Currently learning HTML, CSS and JavaScript, but learning JavaScript in more depth.
 I learned C and participated of a project that we had programmed a 8051 family microcontroller.

 Looking for collaborate on projects and solutions to problems.